Rush Limboy here behind a golden EIB microphone and a brand new full week of broadcast excellence.

 The entrepreneurism in the energy production of this country, we cannot survive on conservation alone.

-We cannot, we will not grow.
+We will not grow.

 And by the way, without additional production, we're not going to increase supply, which is not going to bring down price.